 Milestone 5: Program completion

-Before your certificate is awarded, these items must be completed and submitted to CCaTS:
+Before your diploma is awarded, these items must be completed and submitted to CCaTS:

 - All necessary course work with a satisfactory GPA

 - Your manuscript, including the journal submission number, mentor summary statement and current curriculum vitae

 - A program evaluation questionnaire

 After program completion

 Each year, you will be asked to submit your curriculum vitae, which will enable CCaTS to document your career progress through publications, grant support, academic rank and other accomplishments for the purpose of outcomes reporting to the National Institutes of Health.